decaday/sifli-hal-rs/sifli-hal/README.md

 - `time-driver-xxx`: Timer configuration for `time-driver`.
 It requires at least two capture/compare channels.
 For the `sf32lb52x hcpu`, only `atim1`(TODO), `gptim1`, and `gptim2` are available.

+- `unchecked-overclocking`: Enable this feature to disable the overclocking check.
+DO NOT ENABLE THIS FEATURE UNLESS YOU KNOW WHAT YOU'RE DOING.

 ## License

 This project is licensed under either of